 My father is from Dublin, Ireland and March 17th was my late mother's birthday.

-While in Ireland one summer, I:
+While in Ireland one summer, I did the following:

 - Studied at Trinity College.
 But the courses were in Irish History and Literature so I don't recall much.
 Just ask my husband – I'm a math and science brain for sure!